DTabernam/youtube-summarizer/README.md

 bash
 Copy code
 python youtube_summarizer.py
-Usage
+📖 Usage
-Enter the YouTube video link or ID for the video you want to summarize.
+Enter the YouTube video link or ID when prompted.
+This specifies the video you want to summarize.

-The system will automatically generate a summary of the video.
+Summary Generation: The tool will automatically generate a summary based on the video’s transcript.

-You can ask questions about the video content in the terminal, and the tool will provide answers based on the transcript context.
+Ask Questions: You can ask questions about the video content in the terminal, and the tool will respond with context-based answers.

+To exit, simply type quit, exit, or bye.